Apache-61/Database-for-Internal-Assesment/README.md

-# Database-for-Internal-Assesment
+# Internal Assesment AI comparison
-This is a Database made in order to train a Pipeline with several AI Models and compare their performance.
+This includes is a Pipeline with several AI Models in order to compare their performance with a training based on the data also included as cvs file.
 This was made with the aid of the Chat-GPT model from OpenAI.
 BiBliografy:
 World Bank Open Data. (n.d.-b).
 World Bank Open Data. https://datos.bancomundial.org/indicador/SL.UEM.TOTL.ZS Human Development Index (HDI) by country 2025. (n.d.).
 World Population Review. https://worldpopulationreview.com/country-rankings/hdi-by-country